-Mia co-ordinates and writes the markets section of Property Week.
+Mia Hunt is the former markets editor at Property Week.

 - 020 8253 8739

 Vacancy rate in the town stands at only 3.5%.

 Owner ‘re-energises’ park with plan for new lab and office space

 Walk up Brighton’s Meeting House Lane and you will be confronted with a giant mural of a gothic-style Alice in Wonderland that leads into Hanningtons Lane, a brand-new mixed-use street in the city’s famous Lanes.

 Warehouse has been transformed into a gallery and studio space

 With its combination of road, rail and air access, SEGRO’s vast new logistics park in the East Midlands holds national significance.

 Space in centre is scarce after spate of deals.

 Kennedy Wilson’s head of Ireland, Alison Rohan, tells Mia Hunt about its Capital Dock scheme